agri-gaia/seerep/docs/mkdocs/getting_started/development_setup.md

 ## Credentials

-The default credentials consist of the username and password being set as `docker`.
+The default username and password are: `docker`.

 ## Pre Commit Checks